SESYNC-ci/basic-git-lesson/docs/_slides/collab.md

 ## Collaborators

-Collaboration that goes beyond commenting on a final report---integrated work on a project from start to finish---raises workflow challenges.
+Collaboration that goes beyond commenting on a final report---integrated work on a project from start to finish---raises serious challenges.
+Distributed repositories, managed by git, help to answer these questions.

-- Data, script, or report; who has the most up-to-date version?
+{:.notes}

-- Will a collaborator's work overwrite your own?
+- Data, script, or report; who has the latest version?
-- How to recover a working version of a broken pipeline?
+- Will a collaborator's work erase or break your own?

-Centralized workflows, managed by git, help to answer these questions.
+- How to recover a working version of a pipeline?

 ===

 ### Project Integrity

-- The origin becomes the official up-to-date repo, even if *your* work is a few commits ahead.
+- The origin becomes the official "latest" version, even if *your* work is a few commits ahead.
 - Diverging files are usually automatically merged by git.
 - Manual re-integration is aided by the ability to "checkout" the project at any